-Richard A. Martin, a partner in Orrick’s New York office, is a member of the Securities Litigation and Regulatory Enforcement Group.
+Richard A. Martin, a partner in Orrick’s New York office, is a member of the Securities Litigation, Investigations and Enforcement Group.
 His practice focuses on accountants’ liability, securities and commercial litigation, as well as arbitration and international and domestic white-collar criminal law.

 Prior to transferring to Rome, Mr. Martin served as an Assistant United States Attorney for the Southern District of New York, from January 1980 to June 1987.
 Mr. Martin received numerous commendations for his work in the United States Attorney’s Office, including the Distinguished Service Award from the Department of Justice.

-Sterling National Bank v.
+- Sterling National Bank v.
 J.H.
 Cohn, LLP.
 (Index No. 650879/12 (MLS) (N.Y.Sup.
 Aug.
-28, 2012.))
+28, 2012.)).
 Successfully defended accounting firm J.H.
 Cohn in an action alleging fraud in connection with losses suffered by Sterling National Bank which made loans to J.H.
 Cohn’s audit client.
-Distinguishing a long line of cases supporting the view that intent to deceive could be inferred from an auditor's alleged knowledge of the company's financial misrepresentations, the court granted J.H.
-Cohn's motion, finding that Sterling failed to adequately allege fraud.

-Innospec Fuel Specialties, LLC v.
+- Innospec Fuel Specialties, LLC v.
 Isochem North America, (Civ.
 No. 10-1642, 2012 WL 3682988 (D.N.J.
 Aug.
-24, 2012) Lead counsel for Isochem North America (a subsidiary of French chemical supplier SNPE) in its defense of breach of contract and other claims brought by Innospec.
-Following Isochem's motion to dismiss, the district court allowed the parties to conduct expedited discovery and briefing.
-Based on that record, the court granted summary judgment in favor of Isochem.
+24, 2012).
+Lead counsel for Isochem North America (a subsidiary of French chemical supplier SNPE) in its defense of breach of contract and other claims brought by Innospec.
+The court granted summary judgment in favor of Isochem.

-Madoff Litigation.
-Represents Ernst & Young Luxembourg (“EY Luxembourg”) in litigation in the Southern District of New York arising out of EY Luxembourg’s involvement in the audits of certain feeder funds that invested in Bernard Madoff securities.
+- Madoff Litigation.
+Successfully represented Ernst & Young Luxembourg (“EY Luxembourg”) in class action litigation in the Southern District of New York arising out of EY Luxembourg’s involvement in the audits of certain feeder funds that invested in Bernard Madoff securities.
 After intensive fact investigation, analysis of the legal issues and coordination, with counsel for nearly thirty other defendants named in three related class actions, the Luxemburg firm joined in the motion to dismiss the claims against it and all other defendants.
 That motion was granted on November 29, 2011.
 The decision was affirmed (In Re Herald, Pringo and Thenar, 730 F. 3d 112 (2d Civ.2013)) and following application for the hearing consideration, affirmed again.
 F. 3d 110 (2d Civ.
 2014).
 Certiorari was denied in March 2015.
 A motion made by the class representatives to withdraw the Court of Appeals mandate is currently pending.

-Bear Stearns Hedge Fund Litigation.
-Lead counsel for Deloitte & Touche Cayman Islands against claims arising out of the collapse of the Bear Stearns Cayman Islands hedge funds, which invested heavily in mortgage-backed securities.
-Plaintiffs, representing the interests of the Cayman Islands liquidators of the hedge funds, sought recovery of US$1.5 billion in losses, based on claims for fraud, and aiding and abetting fraud.
+- Bear Stearns Hedge Fund Litigation.
+Lead counsel for Deloitte & Touche Cayman Islands against claims arising out of the collapse of the Bear Stearns Cayman Islands hedge funds.
+Plaintiffs, representing the interests of the Cayman Islands liquidators of the hedge funds, sought recovery of US$1.5 billion.
 Following argument on June 24, 2010, the Court dismissed all claims other than negligence against DT Cayman.
 A motion to dismiss the final claim against DT Cayman was granted on January 5, 2011, when the Court dismissed the action in its entirety.
-Following that ruling, all matters raised by the Cayman Liquidators, including Proofs of Debt filed on behalf of DT Cayman in the Cayman liquidation proceeding seeking reimbursement of our firm’s costs and fees incurred in the defense of the firm where successfully resolved.

-Amicus Briefs On behalf of NYSE Euronext submitted amicus curiae brief in Morrison v.
+- NYSE Euronext.
+On behalf of client, submitted amicus curiae brief in Morrison v.
 National Australia Bank Ltd., urging adoption of the bright-line transactional test which the Supreme Court enunciated in its June 2010 opinion 130 S.Ct.
 2869.

 International Civil and Arbitration Matters